Pylons/pyramid/docs/glossary.rst

     `An add-on for repoze.bfg
     <http://static.repoze.org/conventiondocs>`_ which provides
     alternative mechanisms for common :mod:`repoze.bfg` application
     configuration tasks.
-Useful for the :term:`ZCML` -allergic.
+The functionality of this package has been merged into the :mod:`repoze.bfg` core as of version 0.6.3.